Cover Me Babe

 Cover Me Babe is a 1970 drama film about a young filmmaker who is hypercritical about everything including his own work.
-Almost really doesn't care to get a studio contract.
 The film was directed by Noel Black, and stars Robert Forster and Sondra Locke.

 The title song was written by Fred Karlin and Randy Newman, and performed by Bread.
 A second song by Bread (written by Karlin and band members James Griffin and Robb Royer, titled "So You Say") also appeared on the soundtrack.

 Plot

 Tony Hall is a film-school student who does not care to make conventional films.
 His first avant-garde effort features Melisse, who becomes Tony's lover and moves in with him.

 Seeking a grant, Tony is steered to Paul, who's a Hollywood agent, but he continues to reject the notion of making movies that conform to the norm.
 Tony shoots realistic footage of a couple making love in a car, a derelict, a prostitute, even an argument between Melisse and a young student that nearly turns violent.
 He alienates all eventually, and becomes alone in the end.